A-coder152/siege-coin-game/README.md

 the shop is there to make your gambling unfairly good. use at your own risk.

+### theme integration

+the whole game is about flipping coins and seeing how it goes lol

 ### how to play

 use the itch link bud